 The certificate program is a result of a confluence of factors: the urgent need for more trained STEM workers in the U.S., the D.C. metro region’s reputation as a focus for business analytics, the growing importance of being able to harness the power of “big data,” and the attractive and lucrative career paths for students with STEM training.

-What students at the George Washington University School of Business (GWSB) are learning could land them the hottest jobs today.
-GWSB is embedding SAS® Analytics technology, coursework and faculty into programs to cultivate high-demand analytics talent.
-A massive study of 54 million employee profiles on PayScale.com recently examined which career skills translated into salary bumps.
-Knowledge of SAS was No. 1.
+What students at the GW School of Business (GWSB) are learning could land them the hottest jobs today.
+GWSB is embedding SAS Analytics technology, coursework and faculty into programs to cultivate high-demand analytics talent.
+A massive study of 54 million employee profiles recently examined which career skills translated into salary bumps — and knowledge of SAS was number one on the list.

 The certificate is available only to students enrolled in the MSBA program, effective fall 2016.

 To receive the SAS Certificate in Business Analytics, students must complete 15 credits from the following courses:

 DNSC 6231 | Consulting for Analytics | 1.5 Credits

 An introduction to business analytic concepts, methods, and tools with concrete examples from industry applications; Big Data and the opportunities it has created for businesses to store, organize, and analyze vast amounts of information.

 Prerequisites: Completion of a basic course in statistics prior to enrollment is recommended.